 Snorkelling in Havana

-Depending on conditions and group fitness, swimmers will explore one of two shipwrecks: the City of Alexandria (300 meters away, about a one-hour swim) or the SS Olivette (750 meters away, approximately a one and a half hours swim).
-The SS Olivette sank in 1918 while the City of Alexandria sank in 1893, both of significant Cuban history.
-After the dive, participants will return to the shore for a refreshing coconut water.
+Depending on sea conditions and group fitness, you'll swim to either the City of Alexandria (300 metres offshore, a one-hour round trip) or the SS Olivette (750 metres offshore, a one-and-a-half hours' round trip).
+The SS Olivette sank in 1918, while the City of Alexandria sank in 1893, both significant to Cuban history.
+The dive allows you to see the half-buried shipwrecks up close.
+After the activity, a refreshing coconut water will be enjoyed before returning to the starting point by 2 pm in the same classic American car.

 Important Information